 Like the rest of the team, Amanda turns her hand to a variety of tasks including photography, social media, and sponsorship.
 Amanda is at the very heart of all the projects and is the first point of contact when you book your sailing with the school.

-Phil, Als and Nick are in charge of all sailing related activity, working as Natasha’s coaches for her individual projects and ensuring the quality of delivery within the school is to the highest standards.
+Phil, Andy and Becky are in charge of all sailing related activity, working as Natasha’s coaches for her individual projects and ensuring the quality of delivery within the school is to the highest standards.

 General team manager who co-ordinates events, looks after our Health & Safety and looks after the general administration.